primeqa/primeqa/examples/lfqa/README.md

 ## KILT-ELI5

-The following shows how to build information retrieval and reader components to generate answers for the KIlT-ELI5 dataset.
+The following shows how to build retriever and reader components to generate answers for the KIlT-ELI5 dataset.

 Before continuing below make sure you have PrimeQA [installed](https://primeqa.github.io/primeqa/installation.html).